ember-learn/cli-guides/guides/appendix/dev-tools.md

 ## Debugging Node Code

-Node's debugger with Chrome's DevTools can debug node code in an addon or app.
+Node's debugger and Chrome's DevTools can debug node code in an addon or app.
 For example, debugging Broccoli errors in an addon's `index.js`.

 To use the node debugger, open Chrome DevTools with  `chrome://inspect` or use the [Node.js - inspection manager (NiM)](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj) from the Chrome web store.
 See Node [documentation](https://nodejs.org/en/docs/guides/debugging-getting-started/#chrome-devtools-55) for details.